openstack/microversion-parse/README.rst

 microversion_parse
 ==================

-A small set of functions to manage OpenStack microversion headers that can be used in middleware, application handlers and decorators to effectively manage microversions.
+A small set of functions to manage OpenStack `microversion`_ headers that can be used in middleware, application handlers and decorators to effectively manage microversions.

+Also included, in the ``middleware`` module, is a ``MicroversionMiddleware`` that will process incoming microversion headers.

 get_version
 -----------